zabokaa/GreenUnity/README.md

 ## testing

-### manual
+*manual

 - page is responsive (menu, images, style of each section) for tablet, laptop, and wide screens
-- menu working, going up arrors after each section working as well
+- menu working, going up arrow after each section working as well
 - all links working and opening in a new tab
-- all images have alt text or fallback background color
+- all images have alt text or fallback background color and aria-labels are there
 - contrast ratio (WCAG AAA) passed
-- aria-labels are there

-### official validators
+*official validators

 - CSS validator: no errors
 - HTML validator: 1st errors bc img had size attribute without sourceset atrribute --> fixed